 General FAQ

-Changes to Made to Berkeley’s TOPA Policy
+Changes Made to Berkeley’s TOPA Policy

 This section describes some of the major changes to the proposed policy since it was first introduced in February 2020.